lamuertepeluda/webinos-updater/README.md

 **Setup**

-These script assume that all your webinos-related cloned folders are placed under $HOME/WEBINOS/.
+These scripts assume that all your webinos-related cloned folders are placed under $HOME/WEBINOS/.

 #webinos-update